Han Wang

 Shipping new features used to mean building the functionality, then stopping to draft docs from scratch, cross-check existing pages, create a pull request, and repeat the cycle whenever inconsistencies surfaced.

-We recently shipped the mintlify agent in Slack.
+We recently shipped the Mintlify agent in Slack.
 It understands your existing documentation, so you can simply tell it what to update and it will generate the pull request for you.
 You can add extra context to refine its output and keep iterating until it’s exactly right.

 Now, the agent will surface suggested documentation changes automatically based on new code you ship, right from the mintlify dashboard.